 The winding road leads over to mountains.
 From the taxi, we have a very good view on the Indian traffic at night.
 Trucks with no light come towards us.
 On a dusty resting place in the middle of nowhere, we have some late diner We reach Gokarna after midnight, finding a town completely asleep.
 Our driver manages to get a hotel room for us.
 We are happy we survived :-)

-Early bird next morning, swim on the Gokarna beach with the Hindus at sunrise, talk to a biker gang and have chai and smokes with a baba (a wholy Hindu man).
-When my freinds awake, we leave town for some remote beach with a few barely developed bungalow resorts.
+Early bird next morning, swim on the Gokarna beach with the Hindus at sunrise, talk to a biker gang and have Chai and smokes with a baba (a holy Hindu man).
+When my friends awake, we leave town for some remote beach with a few barely developed bungalow resorts.
 Hippies and Rastafarians hang out here, after sunset there are Djembee and Digderidoo sessions on he campfire on the beach.
 People dancing, and the tiny stones the waves are playing with glitter in the light of the full moon when they roll back into the sea.
 Paradise!
 Tai Chi in the morning, swimming to distant beaches after breakfast.
 Chill out at noon in the hammocks underneath the coconut trees.
-We stay about a week and enjoy ourselfes, the good company and life itself.
+We stay about a week and enjoy ourselves, the good company and life itself.